-With the ozone layer still very thin, it’s more important than ever to protect your skin from the sun.
+It's more important than ever to protect your skin from the sun.
 But there's just something about a sun-kissed glow that says "summertime."
-Many companies are marketing organic or botanical-based self-tanners as natural ways to give your skin a glow without the risk of UV exposure, yet the active ingredient in these products is still a chemical — dihydroxyacetone (or DHA), a colorless sugar that interacts with the amino acids in your skin cells to give you a tanned look.
-According to the American Academy of Dermatology, it’s nontoxic and the most effective chemical compound for sunless tanning.
+Many companies are marketing organic or botanical-based self-tanners as a natural ways\ to give your skin a glow without the risk of UV exposure, yet the active ingredient in these products is still a chemical — dihydroxyacetone (or DHA), a colorless sugar that interacts with the amino acids in your skin cells to give you a tanned look.
+According to the American Academy of Dermatology, it’s nontoxic and is the most effective chemical compound for sunless tanning.
 "DHA is very safe.
-It works with the superficial layers of the skin and doesn’t get absorbed," says Jeannette Graf, dermatologist and author of the book Stop Aging, Start Living.
+It works with the superficial layers of the skin and doesn’t get absorbed," says Jeannette Graf, dermatologist and author of the book "Stop Aging, Start Living."

 The naming and labeling of these products can be misleading, however.
 The "natural" or "organic" label refers to some of their ingredients, but the products aren't completely natural, according to Graf.
-These added natural ingredients usually serve as moisturizing agents, since self-tanners often contain alcohol, which can dry out skin.
+These added natural ingredients usually serve as moisturizing agents, since self-tanners often contain alcohol, which can dry out your skin.

 Story by Carol Kim.
 This article originally appeared in Plenty in August 2007.
 The story was added to MNN.com in June 2009.
+Copyright Environ Press 2007.